 Some landlords do not have to follow these two rules.
 For example, Rent Geared to Income (RGI) housing has other rules about how much rent you have to pay and how much notice you get if your rent is going up.
-Your rent is usually based on your family size and household income.
+Your rent is usually based on your family size and income.

-And the rent rules don't apply if you share a kitchen or bathroom with the landlord or their close family members.
+And the rent rules don't apply if you must share a kitchen or bathroom with the landlord or their close family members.
 Your landlord can raise your rent as much as they want and whenever they want, unless your rental agreement says they can't.